IKaramazov/IKaramazov.github.io/_posts/2018-08-19-walked-on-the-golden-gate-bridge-today.md

 I did study a lot today but mostly reading and not much working on problems.
 Unfortunately I've been distracted.
 I'll have to read the last ten pages of Probability Theory again.
 I don't think I absorbed it all that well.

 I am very excited to learn more about the Bayesian approach.
 I feel like I've only been exposed to the frequentist view and it never sat well with me.
-It seemed like I was memorizing while this seems more like a consistent system that I learn to apply.
+It seemed like I was memorizing while this seems more like a consistent system that I can learn to apply.
 We will see.

 In Deep Learning I started the section on Bias, Variance, MSE, and the start of Maximum Likelyhood Theory.
 I had to stop though.
 I felt like I wasn't absorbing it either and I want to understand Maximum Likelyhood well.